loopbackio/loopback.io/pages/en/lb3/config.json.md

       <td>json.strict</td>
       <td>Boolean</td>
       <td>
-        <p>Parse only objects and arrays.</p>
+        Parse only objects and arrays.
-        <p>You can set other JSON propertis as well; see <a href="https://www.npmjs.com/package/body-parser#bodyparser-json-options-" class="external-link" rel="nofollow">body-parser.json()</a>.</p>
+        You can set other JSON propertis as well; see <a href="https://www.npmjs.com/package/body-parser#bodyparser-json-options-" class="external-link" rel="nofollow">body-parser.json()</a>.
       </td>
       <td>false</td>
     </tr>
     <tr>
-      <td>rest.handleErrors</td>
+      <td>handleErrors</td>
       <td>Boolean</td>
-      <td>If true (the default), then the REST adapter handles all errors by sending back a JSON-formatted error response.
+      <td>If true, then the REST adapter handles all errors by sending back a JSON-formatted error response.
 If false, then errors are passed to the top-level application error-handler.</td>
       <td>true</td>
     </tr>
     <tr>
       <td>rest.handleUnknownPaths</td>
       <td>Boolean</td>
       <td>
-        <p>If true (the default), then the REST adapter emits a 404 error for unknown paths.
-The REST error handler or the application error handler then handle this error; rest.handleErrors above.</p>
+        If true, then the REST adapter emits a 404 error for unknown paths.
+The REST error handler or the application error handler then handle this error; rest.handleErrors above.
-        <p>If false, then the REST adapter delegates handling unknown paths to the top-level application by calling <code>next()</code>.</p>
+        If false, then the REST adapter delegates handling unknown paths to the top-level application by calling <code>next()</code>.
       </td>
       <td>true</td>
     </tr>